HHHHHejia/HoSNNs/README.md

 This is code for http://arxiv.org/abs/2308.10373, HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds

 We uploaded two branches of codes, namely HoSNN(mnist, cifar10) and HoSNN-cifar100(for CIFAR100).
 They are almost exactly the same, the only difference is that cifar100 directly uses the classification result of the last layer and uses softmax to calculate the loss ( For better learning effect), mnist and cifar10 use the last layer of lif neurons to output psc and the kernel loss of the target psc to calculate the loss.
-To avoid bugs from merging code, I uploaded both of them.
 For both code, what you need to do is almost the same.

 Besides, For attack on MNIST, we remove the clamp to [0,1] to deliver stronger attack, in attack.py For cifar10 and cifar100, won't make a difference.